sage-code/maj/basic.md

 Sometimes we use a preposition determinant as prefix to create a new meaning for words:

 * non  = not  - create antonyms
 * pro  = for  - specify purpose
+* ati  = anti - against / opposite

 **examples:**

 * pro-bebo aqua = drinking water
 * non-bebo aqua = industrial water
 * non-bolo beba = non alcoholic drink
+* ati-gera mova = anti war movement

 ## Special coda

-Some nouns are terminated with 'osa or 'ola to indicate harmful content:
+Some nouns are terminated with "osa" or "ola" vowel to indicate harmful content:

 **normal**